-Have you ever found yourself at war with an entry on your “to-do” list — staring down a task, project or phone call that has been literally chasing you all day (or all week, for that matter).
-Somehow we never fully escape the impending doom.
-With time it seems the task only begins to loom even larger.
+Have you found yourself at war with an entry on your “to-do” list.
+Are you staring down a task, project or phone call that has been literally chasing you all week (all month for that matter)?
+Somehow we never fully escape that impending doom.
+With time it seems the task only looms larger.

 Procrastination is a problem that we create for ourselves — and it’s high time we took back the reins.